-Gardeners and growers have been using peat compost for decades.
+Peat compost has been used by gardeners and growers for decades.
 However this enthusiasm to feed our own gardens is actually damaging the environment.

 Why are peat bogs so important?

-Peat is created from the decaying remains of plants such as sphagnum mosses from more than 12,000 years ago.
-When raised bogs are mined for their peat they are destroyed.
-These bogs are home plant and wildlife species which can only exist in this unique environment.
+Peat is created from the decaying remains of plants from more than 12,000 years ago.
+Mining raised bogs for their peat destroys them.
+These bogs are home to plant and wildlife species which can only exist in this unique environment.
 Because of this, many peat bogs are Sites of Special Scientific Interest (SSSIs).

 I’m not that bothered about the wildlife.
 Anything else?